The KAZZ-Sonobeat Connection

 The KAZZ music library in 1965

 KAZZ-FM didn't advertise itself to the public beyond its listing in the Austin telephone book.
-Instead, it relied on word-of-mouth from listener to listener to attract and build its audience.
+Instead, it relied on occasional mentions in John Bustin's and Jim Langdon's amusements and entertainment columns in the Austin American and Austin Statesman newspapers and word-of-mouth from listener to listener to attract and build its audience.
 Because it was block programmed, KAZZ's audience base shifted from daypart to daypart.
 The Latino listeners who tuned in early weekday mornings for KAZZ's Mañanitas Desde La Capital! program were largely replaced by at-home mothers and office workers when the easy listening pop block began at 8:30 AM, and an entirely different largely male audience tuned in for the evening folk and jazz blocks.
 What would KAZZ do to avoid loss of the afternoon audience it already had and to build a new audience when the rock 'n' roll block began at 4 PM?
-The answer ultimately was simple and already in use by Austin's Top 40 AM station KNOW: issue a printed hit list weekly and distribute it through every record store in Austin.
+The answer ultimately was simple and already in use by Austin's Top 40 AM station KNOW: issue a printed list of the top 50 best-selling rock singles KAZZ would be playing each week and distribute it through every record store in Austin.
 But the cost of printing and distributing a thousand copies of a weekly hit list was more than Gib Divine wanted to spend.
 Bill Sr. approached station owner Monroe Lopez, who also owned Austin's popular Big Four Mexican restaurants – El Matamoros, El Charro, El Toro, and Monroe's – to pay for the printing of the weekly hit list by taking an ad on the back.
-This way, Monroe promoted his restaurants (he already advertised The Big 4 daily in the Austin American and Austin Statesman newspapers) and supported his new business venture, KAZZ.
+This way, Monroe promoted his restaurants (he already advertised The Big 4 daily in the Austin American and Austin Statesman) and supported his new business venture, KAZZ.

 KAZZ-FM's Fun Fifty hit list premiered October 30, 1964.
 Bill Sr. and Rim covered Austin's record stores – from J. R. Reed and The Record Shop in downtown Austin to the Sage discount department store on Airport Boulevard to G. C. Murphy on Red River to the University Co-Op and Hemphill's on the Drag across from the University of Texas campus – with copies of the hit list for free distribution to customers, hoping to build an audience for both the station and Rim's top 40 show.